-These costs can really add up.
+And these filter costs can really add up.

 Another important feature to point out is that the best rated ionic air purifiers can remove particulates as small as 0.01 microns.

-This is the smallest size of toxins you can strip from the air and includes super-fine dust, bacteria, pollen, pet dander, mold spores and more.
+This is the smallest size of toxins you can strip from the air and includes super-fine dust, bacteria, pollen, pet dander, mold spores, and more.

 The two most common features include:

 - Carbon Filter: This filter helps to eliminate smoke and odor.
 It works by absorbing gaseous particles and makes a room smell fresh.
 While it’s technically a physical filter, carbon is also cheap to replace.

 - Ultraviolet (UV) Light: This technology uses UV-C radiation to destroy germs.
 It’s completely safe for humans but destroys viruses and bacteria.
 It works by breaking up the DNA structure of these particles, which renders them harmless and creates a sterile environment.
 UV lights last around 10,000 hours and are not too expensive to replace.